top of page

 Absentee

-The last day to submit an absentee ballot for the 2025 Primary Election is June 24 and must be received by no later than July 1st.
+The last day to submit an absentee ballot for the 2025 General Election is October 25th and must be received by no later than November 12th.
 To apply for an absentee ballot and vote by mail, visit: absenteeballot.elections.ny.gov

 Early

-Early voting in the 2025 Primary Election will be held from June 14 - 22.
+Early voting in the 2025 General Election will be held from Oct 25th to Nov 2nd.
 Find your early vote location below or at: voterlookup.elections.ny.gov

 Election Day Voting

-Vote in the 2025 Primary Election on June 24.
+Vote in the 2025 General Election on November 4th.
 Find your polling location below or at: voterlookup.elections.ny.gov

 Voting in Person

-• June 14-22: Days of Early Voting for the Primary Election.
+• October 25th - November 2nd: Days of Early Voting for the General Election.

 Absentee/Early Voting by Mail

-• June 14: Last day for the board of elections to receive application or letter of application by mail or online portal for the Primary election ballot.
+• October 25th: Last day for the board of elections to receive applications or letters of application by mail or online portal for the Election ballot.

-• June 23: Last day to apply in person for the Primary election ballot.
+• October 28th: Last day to apply in person for the General Election ballot.

-• June 24: Last day to postmark the Primary election ballot.
-Must be received by the county board no later than July 1st.
+• November 4th: Last day to postmark the General Election ballot.
+Must be received by the county board no later than November 12th.

-• June 14: Voter Registration Deadline for Primary: Last day application must be received by the board of elections to be eligible to vote in the Primary election.
+• October 25th: Voter Registration Deadline for General Election: Last day application must be received by the board of elections to be eligible to vote in the Primary election.

-• June 9: Change of address for General: received by this date must be processed.
+• October 20th: Change of address for the General Election received by this date must be processed.

 Military/Special Federal Voters